Sergey-KoRJiK/GldSrcBSPditor/README.md

-// Copyright (c) 2020 Sergey Smolovsky, Belarus
+Copyright (c) 2020 Sergey Smolovsky, Belarus
-// email: sergeysmol4444@mail.ru
+e-mail: sergeysmol4444@mail.ru

-LICENSE of this project in thirdpartylegalnotices.txt

 # This program created for Edit Lightmaps of GldSrc BSP.
 Support import and export Lightmap textures on Face to Bitmap for each Styles on Face.

 ### For download compiled standalone tool, click [here](https://github.com/Sergey-KoRJiK/GldSrcBSPditor/raw/master/GoldSrcViewer.exe)